BEE INITIATIVES

 Local honey jars on table.

-The Resort sells local honey in its Pro Shops and markets throughout the property, and also uses it as an ingredient in various menu items at our restaurants.
-Profits from all honey sales will be donated to Project Apis m, which funds and directs honey bee research to enhance honey bee health and vitality while improving crop production.
+The Resort sells our very own honey on property, and also works with local farms for larger quantities.
+Profits from all honey sales will be donated to Project Apis m, which funds and directs honey bee research to enhance honey bee health and vitality while improving crop production